trian-gles/altar_2021/README.md

 ##Multiplayer Launch

+Leaving out the `--local` flag will connect to an already configured external server.

-In multiplayer mode, one performer should be designated as the ADMIN by adding the `--admin` flag.
+In this mode, one performer should be designated as the ADMIN by adding the `--admin` flag.
 This player will be given special START and QUIT controls to start the piece after all performers have joined, and to end the program for all performers.